FauvidoTechnologies/PyBrowserAutomation/README.md

 # PyBA - Python Browser Automations

-This is a browser automation software written in python.
+This is a no-code browser automation software written in python.
 It can visit any website, automate testing, repetitive tasks, form filling and more.
-This library is specifically built for more exploratory analysis than EXACT outputs.
+This library is specifically built for more exploratory analysis than EXACT inputs (though it supports both through different modes).

 ## Idea